-The proper length of pant will elongate your figure, make you look leaner, and have you look more polished and professional.
-Too long and the effect is sloppy, too short and it can ruin the line of your look and make you appear shorter, wider, and sartorially clueless.
+The proper length of pants will make you look polished, your clothing will look more expensive, your figure more balanced.
+Too long of trousers and the effect is sloppy, too short and you can ruin the line of your look.

 You should always get your pants hemmed while wearing the shoes you plan on wearing with them.
 This will get a better feel for how the pants actually hang on you and will ensure a proper length hem.
 This is a big reason why I recommend keeping your shoes around two different heights – a flat height, and a heel or wedge height.
 This way, you can switch around shoes while your pants still hang correctly.